About

 The information below reflects data for the online and on-campus deliveries of this degree.

-The 2020-2021 academic year was filled with a number of challenges.
-Despite political turmoil, economic disruptions, travel restrictions, and the ongoing COVID-19 pandemic, our students, graduates, and faculty remained resilient and reached high marks of achievement.
+The 2022-2023 academic year found our students, graduates, and faculty remaining resilient and reaching high marks of achievement.
 We are proud to report our high retention and graduation rates; near-100% employment rates for recent graduates; and AICP exam pass rates that significantly exceed state and national rates.

 Student Retention